Substate/Substate/README.md

 ## 🎛 Sub-States

-Add sub-states alongside plain values to compose a state tree for your program.
+Add other states alongside plain values to compose a state tree for your program.

 ```swift
 struct Counter: State {